crypticv/CrypticOS/README.md

 # CrypticOS
-CrypticOS custon operating system build from the ground up
+A fully custom operating system that is being built from the ground up starting with the boot loader and then the kernal.
+This project is being made with Assembly and C.